tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 1. double proposal: A faulty proposer proposes two different values (blocks) for the same height and the same round in Tendermint consensus.

 2. double signing: Tendermint consensus forces correct validators to prevote and precommit for at most one value per round.
-In case a faulty proposer proposed mutliple values, faulty validators can prevote and precommit multiple values.
+In case a faulty validator sends multiple prevote and/or precommit messages for different values for the same height/round, this is a misbehavior.

 3. lunatic validator: Tendermint consensus forces correct validators to prevote and precommit only for values *v* that satisfy *valid(v)*.
 If faulty validators prevote and precommit for *v* although *valid(v)=false* this is misbehavior.

 *Remark.* In isolation, Point 3 is an attack on validity (rather than agreement).
-However, the prevotes and precommits can then also be used to forge blocks
+However, the prevotes and precommits can then also be used to forge blocks.

-4. amnesia: Tendermint consensus has a locking mechanism.
-Validators may only prevote/precommit a value if they have not locked a different value before.
+1. amnesia: Tendermint consensus has a locking mechanism.
+If a validator has some value v locked, then it can only prevote/precommit for v or nil.
+Sending prevote/precomit message for a different value v' (that is not nil) while holding lock on value v is misbehavior.

-5. spurious messages: In Tendermint consensus most of the message send instructions are guarded by threshold guards, e.g., one needs to receive *2f + 1* prevote messages to send precommit.
+2. spurious messages: In Tendermint consensus most of the message send instructions are guarded by threshold guards, e.g., one needs to receive *2f + 1* prevote messages to send precommit.
 Faulty validators may send precommit without having received the prevote messages.

 Independently of a fork happening, punishing this behavior might be important to prevent forks altogether.
 This should keep attackers from misbehaving: if at most 1/3 of the voting power is faulty, this misbehavior is detectable but will not lead to a safety violation.
 Thus, unless they have more than 1/3 (or in some cases more than 2/3) of the voting power attackers have the incentive to not misbehave.
 If attackers control too much voting power, we have to deal with forks, as discussed in this document.